mode51/Tungsten/README.md

 * Tungsten.Standard.Demo - Demonstrates using some of the features in Tungsten.Standard
 * Tungsten.IO.Pipes.Standard.Demo - Illustrates using the named pipe client and server wrappers

-# Tungsten / Tungsten.Portable / Tungsten.Universal Classes
+# Tungsten (Tungsten, Portable, Universal, Standard)
 * [W.Lockable](https://github.com/mode51/Tungsten/wiki/Lockable-TValue)\<TValue\> - A generic class to wrap a value in a thread-safe manner
 * [W.Property](https://github.com/mode51/Tungsten/wiki/Property-TValue)\<TValue\> - A generic class providing a number of enhancements to a [W.Lockable](https://github.com/mode51/Tungsten/wiki/Lockable-TValue-)\<TValue\> value
     * Implements INotifyPropertyChanged